Choosing the service that’s right for your family

-Services can be held at our branches in Inverurie, Elgin, St Andrews, Broughty Ferry, Dundee, Dalkeith, Edinburgh, Galashiels, Hawick and as from Autumn 2020, from Ashington.
+Services can be held at our branches in Elgin, Inverurie, Broughty Ferry, Dundee, St Andrews, Edinburgh, Dalkeith, Galashiels, Hawick, Jedburgh and Ashington.

-Suitable for groups that don't want traditional church or crematoria style funerals, some can also be used for catered memorials and celebrations of life.
+Service rooms are suitable for those that don't want traditional church or crematoria style funerals, some can also be used for catered memorials and celebrations of life.

 Who will lead the ceremony?

 If the deceased had an active faith it will be probably be clear to you where you’d like the service to be held and who you’d like to officiate.
 We are also happy to liaise with local or retired clergy to find you the advice and support you require.